-In today’s episode, Ryan and Bryan talk about the prerequisite” coursework” you have to take to prepare for the MCAT.
-How much weight should you put into the MCAT side of things?
-Or can you just skip a couple of classes and take a test before finishing these classes?
+In today’s episode, Ryan and Bryan talk about the “prerequisite” coursework you have to take to prepare for the MCAT.
+The AAMC recommends taking certain medical school prereq courses before taking the MCAT.
+Is this really necessary?
+Or can you skip a couple of classes and take the MCAT before finishing your prereqs?

-Do you have to take the coursework before the MCAT?
+What courses should you take before the MCAT?

-AAMC – a year each of Chemistry, Organic Chemistry, Physics, Biology and a semester each of Psychology, Sociology, and Biochemistry.
+The AAMC suggests a year each of general chemistry, organic chemistry, physics, and biology, plus a semester each of psychology, sociology, and biochemistry.

-It’s recommended to do the first year of biology but before you take the MCAT, try to get an upper or upper middle level course on Cell Biology and a mid or upper level course in something like Molecular Genetics.
+It’s recommended to do the first year of biology, but then before you take the MCAT, try to get a mid- or upper-level course on cell biology and a mid- or upper-level course in something like molecular genetics.

-Taking a couple of upper level courses of Biology that operate at levels of Cell, Molecular, etc., is going to be tremendously valuable for the MCAT.
+Taking a couple of upper-level courses in biology that operate at levels of cell, molecular, etc., is going to be tremendously valuable for the MCAT.

-2nd semester of Organic Chemistry and the 2nd semester of Physics are not as valuable.
-There are not so many O. Chem and Physics questions on the MCAT.
-Although they have value for your grades. they have almost no value for the MCAT, So focusing on these two won’t pay as big dividends as Biology and Psychology.
+The 2nd semester of organic chemistry and the 2nd semester of physics are not as valuable.
+There are not too many organic chemistry or physics questions on the MCAT.
+Although they have value for your grades, they have almost no value for the MCAT.
+So focusing on these two won’t pay as big of dividends as biology and psychology.

 Links and Other Resources: